dmh2000/telemetry/README.md

 I have an MSDN subscription that gives me credits for using Azure and I would have to pay (a very small amount, a few cents) to do this on AWS.

+Update: I found that the best way to start with AWS IOT is to enroll in their free digital training and then take the 'Internet of Things Foundation Series'.

 Here is a modified design diagram including the Cloud IOT support:

 ![alt text](./iot-experiment-2.png "IOT Experiment Design With Cloud")